lukewilliamboswell/aoc-template/README.md

 ## Command Line Interface App

-Run the CLI app using `roc run cli.roc`
+Run the CLI app using `roc run src/cli.roc`

 ![example using CLI](example-cli.gif)

 ## Webserver App

-Run the webserver using `roc run web.roc`, then navigate to `localhost:8000` in a browser
+Run the webserver using `roc run src/web.roc`, then navigate to `localhost:8000` in a browser

 ![example using Webserver](example-web.gif)